MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. Note the configuration instructions.
 Select the box next to the name of the subscription then select **Connect**.
 A pop-op window may appear indicating that only subscriptions you have Security Reader permissions on will start streaming Microsoft Defender for Cloud alerts.
 Select **OK**.
 The status will move to connected.
 The connector is now enabled, although it may take some time for the connector to show up in the data connectors page.

 1. Now view information about the analytics rule.
 From the top of the page (in the breadcrumb) select **Microsoft Defender for Cloud**.
 De-select the box next to where it says Microsoft Defender for Cloud, as you have already configured the connector (it may take some time for the warning icon to disappear).
 Select the box next to where it says, **Detect CoreBackUp Deletion Activity from related security alerts**.
 This brings up the Analytics Rules page.
 Again, select the **Detect CoreBackUp Deletion Activity from related security alerts** rule.
-Select it.
-In the window that opens on the right, information about the rule and what it does will appear.
+A window that opens on the right, that provides information about the rule and what it does.
 Select **Create rule**.
-    1. Although the details of the rule logic are beyond the scope of the fundamentals, go through the steps to configure the rule to view the type of information that can be configured as part of the rule.
-Review the General tab then select **Next: Set rule logic**.
+    1. Although the details of the rule logic are beyond the scope of the fundamentals, go through each tab in the rule creation to view the type of information that can be configured
-    1. Continue through the rest of the tabs.
-When you reach the Review + create tab, select **Save**.
+    1. When you reach the Review + create tab, select **Save**.
-    1. Select the rule **Detect CoreBackUp Deletion Activity from related security alerts**.

 1. Return to the Sentinel page by selecting **Microsoft Sentinel | Content hub** from the bread-crumb at the top of the page, above where it says Analytics rules.